How to make speakers wireless is important if you want to stream music or other sounds from your device to your speakers wirelessly.

 Wireless Speaker Kits with No Built-in Amplifier

-To use a wireless speaker kit with no built-in amplifier to make wired speakers wireless, simply connect the wireless transmitter to the audio source and connect the wireless receiver to the amplifier or receiver that powers the speakers.
+To wirelessly convert wired speakers, connect the bluetooth transmitter to the bass source and the receiver to the speaker amplifier or receiver.

-The transmitter will send the audio signal wirelessly to the receiver, which will then send the audio signal to the amplifier or receiver that powers the speakers.
-This allows you to enjoy wireless audio streaming from your audio source to your wired speakers.
+The transmitter wirelessly sends the audio signal to the receiver, which then sends it to the speaker amplifier or receiver.
+This allows you to enjoy wireless audio streaming from your surround sound source to your wired speakers.

-Some popular examples of wireless speaker kits with no built-in amplifier include the Sonos Connect: Amp, the Denon HEOS Amp, and the Yamaha MusicCast WXAD-10.
+Some popular examples of wireless speaker kits with amplifier include the Sonos Connect: Amp, the Denon HEOS Amp, and the Yamaha MusicCast WXAD-10.

 Wireless Speaker Kit with a Built-in Amplifier

-Wireless speaker kits with a built-in amplifier are another option for making wired speakers wireless.
+Wireless speaker kits with a built-in amplifier are another option for making wireless speakers.

 These kits are designed to transmit audio wirelessly from an audio source to speakers, and they have an amplifier built into them.
 This means that you don’t need an external amplifier or receiver to power the speakers.

-To use a wireless speaker kit with a built-in amplifier to make wired speakers wireless, simply connect the wireless transmitter to the audio source and connect the wireless receiver to the wired speakers.
+To make wireless speakers, connect the transmitter to the sound source and the wireless receiver to the wired speakers.